PrajalGrg/Assignments/README.md

 # Python Course - July

 # All the assignments are posted here
-# Chapter 1 Quiz - Done
+# Chapter 1 Quiz - 'Done'